ctcac00/statements-example/README.md

 See [App.java](./app/src/main/java/org/example/App.java) and [Statement.java](./app/src/main/java/org/example/Statement.java) for more details

+Update: I have added a new implementation of the Statement class that uses the Bucket Pattern.
+See [StatementV2.java](./app/src/main/java/org/example/StatementV2.java) for more details.

 ## Notes

 This example takes a simple approach to separate transactions inside a statement if they exceed a threshold (default is 10).